tomvannorden/centos7_master/README.md

    a. 'yum install git' (easiest)
    b.
 Check the version of git: git --version
 7. Clone this repository to you linux machine
+8. Create an SSH key and copy it to bitbucket
+9. Connect your development environment to the

 	You are all set to run Ansible and the environment will be set up for you

-4. Create an SSH key
 4. Connect your IDE to the VM